 The breakpoints view shows a list of all breakpoints.
 The respective breakpoint name identifies the state or transition in question.
 See figure "Breakpoints view" for an example.

 You can use the breakpoints view for disabling, enabling, and removing breakpoints as well as for defining conditional breakpoints.

 The Breakpoints view

 A breakpoint is either enabled or disabled.

-You can instruct the statechart simulation to skip all breakpoints by clicking at the button in the breakpoints view.
+You can instruct the statechart simulation to skip all breakpoints by clicking on the button in the breakpoints view.
 The button will appear „pressed”, and while it is, the „skip breakpoints” functionality is engaged.
 That means, the simulation will not suspend at any breakpoint.

 This is different from disabling all breakpoints, in that each breakpoint keeps its state of being enabled or disabled.
-Once you disengage the skip breakpoints functionality by clicking at the button again, the simulation will suspend again at enabled breakpoints and will not suspend at disabled breakpoints.
+Once you disengage the skip breakpoints functionality by clicking on the button again, the simulation will suspend again at enabled breakpoints and will not suspend at disabled breakpoints.